GLUTEN-FREE, PEANUT-FREE, TREE NUT-FREE FACILITY – ALLERGEN AWARENESS POLICY

 As a result of the increasing number of consumers that have food?based allergies, Nutracelle. has declared that our manufacturing facility is Peanut-Free, Tree Nut-Free and Gluten-Free.

 The Canadian Food Inspection Agency (CFIA) recognizes that the most adverse reactions are caused by the following foods and their derivatives: peanuts, tree nuts (almonds, Brazil nuts, cashews, hazelnuts (filberts), macadamia nuts, pecans, pine nuts, pistachios, walnuts), sesame seeds, milk, eggs, fish, and crustaceans (crab, crayfish, lobster and shrimp) and shellfish (clams, mussels, oysters, scallops), soy, and wheat.

-?
-All areas of Nutracelle's manufacturing facilities are Peanut?Free and Tree Nut-Free including the lunchroom, the office, store, parlour, and any company vehicle.
+- All areas of Nutracelle's manufacturing facilities are Peanut-Free and Tree Nut-Free including the lunchroom, the office, store, parlor, and any company vehicle.
 Absolutely zero products containing peanuts are permitted to enter our manufacturing facility at any time.